MyNixOS website logo

 literanger: A fast implementation of random forests for multiple imputation

-literanger is an adaption of the ranger R package for training and predicting from random forest models within multiple imputation algorithms. ranger is a fast implementation of random forests (Breiman, 2001) or recursive partitioning, particularly suited for high dimensional data (Wright et al, 2017). literanger enables random forests to be embedded in the fully conditional specification framework for multiple imputation known as 'Multiple Imputation via Chained Equations' (Van Buuren, 2007).
+literanger is an adaptation of the ranger R package for training and predicting from random forest models within multiple imputation algorithms. ranger is a fast implementation of random forests (Breiman, 2001) or recursive partitioning, particularly suited for high dimensional data (Wright et al, 2017). literanger redesigned the ranger interface to achieve faster prediction, and is now available as a backend for random forests within 'Multiple Imputation via Chained Equations' (Van Buuren, 2007) in the R package mice.

 Example